Here's a quick look at ways first-time campers can prepare for the overnight camp experience, mentally, emotionally and practically:

 • Pack well-worn clothes that can afford pine gum and dirt.

-• Do not pack money or jewellery.
+• Do not pack money or jewelry.

 4) Medication